andras-simonyi/citeproc-el/README.md

 #### citeproc-render-citations `(proc format &optional no-links)`

 Render all citations in citation processor `proc` in the given `format`.
-Return a list of formatted citations. `format` is one of supported output formats (see below) as a symbol.
-If the optional `no-links` is non-nil then don't link cites to the referred items.
+Return a list of formatted citations. `format` is one of the [supported output formats](#supported-output-formats) as a symbol.
+If the optional `no-links` is non-nil then don’t link cites to the referred items.

 #### citeproc-render-bib `(proc format &optional no-link-targets)`

-Render a bibliography of items in `proc` in the given`format`. `format` is one of supported output formats (see below) as a symbol.
-If optional `no-link-targets` is non-nil then don't generate targets for citation links.
+Render a bibliography of the citations in citation processor `proc` in the given`format`. `format` is one of the [supported output formats](#supported-output-formats) as a symbol.
+If optional `no-link-targets` is non-nil then don’t generate targets for citation links.

 Returns a `(FORMATTED-BIBLIOGRAPHY .
-FORMATTING-PARAMETERS)` cons cell, in which `FORMATTING-PARAMETERS` is an alist containing the values of the following formatting parameters keyed to the parameter names as symbols:
+FORMATTING-PARAMETERS)` pair, in which `FORMATTING-PARAMETERS` is an alist containing the values of the following formatting parameters keyed to the parameter names as symbols: